bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-config-ui.rst

 .. note::
-    It is possible to configure the engine without a valid licence, but the engine will always start in the demo mode if you do not have a valid licence and therefore does not use your configuration.
+    It is possible to configure the engine without a valid licence, but the engine will always start in the :ref:`demo-mode` if you do not have a valid licence and therefore does not use your configuration.